PubInv/freespireco/README.md

 ### Anesthesia Machines

-Anesthesia machines represent an additional medical device which shares many companies with the Respireco system.
+Anesthesia machines represent an additional medical device which shares many companies with the Freespireco system.
 The major components of the respiration ecosystem generally have microcontrollers and thus, software.
 VentOS is an important beginning of this software which has been developed in a disciplined